The following educational opportunities are available to all trainees on the unit to supplement your own self-directed study.

 ICCU Follow up clinics

-Follow up clinics are held approximately once a month on the ICCU in the communication rooms.
+Follow up clinics are held approximately once a month on the ICCU in the interview rooms near reception.
 The clinic dates are in a diary managed by the anaesthetic secretaries.
 If you would like to attend a clinic please call or email the anaesthetic secretaries who will put your name down.

 Through structured conversations, coaching can be useful to allow you to work on your strengths and meet challenges.
 For details click here.